Trip Highlights

 - Meals Included: Dinner

 Today, we explore the fjord at sea level.
-Fuel up with breakfast at the Auberge before hopping in the van for a 30 minute ride the small village of Rivière-Éternité ("Eternity River").
-The tiny town owes its name to the river that runs through the majestic cape and overhangs of the Saguenay Fjord.
+Fuel up with breakfast at the Auberge before hopping in the van for a 30-minute ride the small village of Rivière-Éternité ("Eternity River").
+The tiny town owes its name to the river that runs through the majestic cape and cliffs of the Saguenay Fjord.

 - Meals Included: Breakfast, Lunch, Dinner

-Awake to coffee and a nourishing breakfast prepare by your guide with local meals and fresh fruits.
-You have an early start on a stunning hike in the backcountry heading to the Emmuraillé Lake.
-The hike is about 3 miles in between cliffs and along the beautiful creeks The reward is stunning, panoramic views of this massive geological wonder and the flora and fauna that live here.
+Enjoy breakfast at a local crêperie called Le Café du Quai.
+We have an early start on a lovely hike in the backcountry, heading to Montagne Blanche.
+The hike of Montagne Blanche is about 5 miles and starts with a view on a beautiful waterfall and L’Anse-Saint-Jean cove.
+The reward is dramatic, panoramic views of the massive geological wonder of the fjord and the flora and fauna that live here.

 - Meals Included: Breakfast, Lunch, Dinner

-After breakfast, we set off for on kayak paddle through the fjord.
-You will have the chance to see the immensity of the Fjord.
+Awake to coffee and a nourishing breakfast prepared by your guide with local fare, after set off on kayak a paddle through the fjord.
+You will again ponder on the immensity of the Fjord and its unique ecosystem.
 Seals may accompany you on this circular journey through these bays.
-With luck, you encounter Beluga whales while having lunch on the rocks!

 - Meals Included: Breakfast, Lunch, Dinner